-This project seeks to achieve long term reform of post-16 education, moving towards a broader and more coherent curriculum.
+This project seeks to achieve long-term reform of post-16 education, moving towards a broader and more balanced curriculum model.

-This relates closely to the Society’s wider policy programme on the future of work.
+The UK has an unusually narrow post-16 system, and students tend to specialise much earlier than they do in other countries.
 There are growing expectations that the way we live and work will change considerably because of technological innovation.
-In many countries around the world there has already been a move towards broader curriculums to better prepare young people for these future skills needs.
+This narrowing in education poses a challenge as we think about the changing nature of the future of work, another of the Royal Society’s policy programmes.
+In many countries around the world, there has already been a move towards a broader curriculum to better prepare young people for these future skills needs.

 International Case Studies